 From varying features to diverse pricing models that can make your head spin, finding the best productivity solution can feel like the least productive task.

-After researching and reviewing several tools, I have narrowed down the list to the top 11 project management software options suitable for all types of projects.
+In this article, we have narrowed down the list to the top 11 project management software options suitable for all types of projects.

 Our in-depth evaluation criteria (mentioned below in detail) compare each software based on the following metrics: